Lilspartan/Gabir-Rebuild/posts/iracing-liveries-guide.md

 Our next layer group up is Blue Channel Clearcoat.
 By default on most cars, this layer is set at pure black, a value of 00 in the hexadecimal RGB array (where 00 is zero percent and FF is 100 percent).
 At a blue channel hexadecimal value of 10 (approx 5 percent, or 16 on the 0-255 scale for color intensity), a super-shiny clearcoat will appear on top of the painted layer.
 Increasing the blue value above this point will start to fade the clearcoat, up to the 100 percent value, where it looks like a junkyard car that's been in the sun for ages.
 Note that clearcoat can visually override the metallic/roughness values underneath.
 We're going to leave this one at full black, 0 percent, for now.

 Green is the first layer group we're going to really mess with.
 First, in GIMP, click on the "Green Channel Roughness" layer group (the root of that folder) and note at the top where it says "Mode    Pass Through."
 Hit the menu arrow next to "Pass Through" and switch this channel to "Addition."
-Go ahead and to the same thing for the Red Channel Group.
+Go ahead and do the same thing for the Red Channel Group.

 <Image url = "iRacingPaintTutorial14.webp" caption = "Switch the Mode to Addition to allow each layer to stack onto the next one in GIMP." />